Fluier: Bulgarian kaval

 In Dobruja, Romanians also play the Bulgarian kaval (caval bulgăresc).
 This instrument, 65–90 cm long, consists of three tubes fitted into one another, secured at the joints with rings of ox horn.
-The upper section (26–27 cm) has an opening for blowing air that is narrowed around its entire circumference, like most fipple-less flutes.
-It connects to the main tube (25–27 cm), which has seven finger-holes cut on one side, either equidistant or in two groups of four and three (from bottom to top).
-On the opposite side, above the others, is another hole.
-The main tube is inserted into the lower section (21–25 cm), which has four resonator holes: two on each side, located at different distances from the bottom edge (between 7 and 23 cm).
+The upper section (26–27 cm) (nearest camera) has an opening for blowing air that has a beveled edge around its entire circumference, in common with most fipple-less flutes.
+It connects to the main tube (25–27 cm), which has seven finger-holes cut on one side, either equidistant or in two groups of three and four (from top to bottom).
+On the opposite side, above the others, is a left thumb hole.
+The right thumb supports the instrument.
+The main tube is inserted into the lower section (21–25 cm), which has four open holes: two inline with finger-holes and two opposite each other on either side, located at three different distances from the bottom edge (between 7 and 23 cm).

 Closed end-blown fipple-less fluiers

 Fifa

 The fifa (fifa) is a type of fluier found in certain areas of Oltenia (southern Romania).
 It is a unitonal (one-note) fluier traditionally played by young unmarried girls.
 Playing the fifa alternates with vocal calls of hăulit, which resemble yodeling in sound.